From ideas to actions

 Find out more

-The research conducted during these workshops, in close collaboration with competitiveness clusters, benefits from upstream discussions with the businesses involved to ensure adapted, qualified and lasting links between these businesses and the University’s research teams.
+The research conducted during these workshops, in close collaboration with competitiveness clusters, benefits from prior discussions with the businesses involved to ensure adapted, qualified and lasting links between these businesses and the University’s research teams.

 These workshops stimulate the emergence and implementation of innovative ideas and focus closely on the objectives of the researchers and the tangible problems facing the different sectors involved.
 They create a sufficiently robust link between each business and the University to ensure that its owners and its R&D staff can easily interact with the participating researchers to tackle innovation-related challenges together.